ritwickd35/walletBE/readme.md

 ## Running the Project

-To run the project using Docker Compose and access it via a publicly accessible URL, follow these steps:
+To run the project using Docker Compose and access it via a locally hosted URL, follow these steps:

 1. Make sure you have Docker and Docker Compose installed on your system.